Fractal-Tess/meter/apps/rp/README.md

 ## Features

 - Continuous temperature and humidity monitoring
-- Automatic data transmission to InfluxDB
+- Automatic data transmission to InfluxDB (temperature in Celsius, humidity as percentage)
 - Configurable measurement intervals
 - Error handling and retry logic
 - Clean shutdown on interrupt